When Do The Clocks Go Forward In 2025 & Why?

 2. It’s lighter for longer

 One of the biggest benefits of ‘springing forward’ is that we have lighter evenings.
 This means that we can get more out of our day.
-A study highlighted in The Mirror showed an increase in children’s physical activity during the early evening when the clocks were moved forward.
+A study highlighted on BBC News showed increased physical activity among children during the early evening when the clocks were moved forward.
 23,000 children were observed from countries all over the world.
 They reported, ‘The scientists found children’s total daily activity levels were up to 20% higher on summer days when the sunset after 9 pm than on winter days when darkness fell before 5 pm.’

 3. It’s good for your health

 More daylight means more sunlight.
-Our body produces vitamin D when exposed to direct sunlight.
-This super vitamin has many important functions, such as facilitating immune system function and regulating the absorption of calcium and phosphorous.
-It is vital for having healthy teeth and bones and helps us remain healthy and fight diseases.
-If it’s cloudy, top up your vitamin D by eating oily fish, mushrooms, milk and eggs.
+When exposed to direct sunlight, our body produces vitamin D. This super vitamin has many important functions, such as facilitating immune system function and regulating the absorption of calcium and phosphorus.
+Healthy teeth and bones are vital, as they help us remain healthy and fight diseases.
+If it’s cloudy, top up your vitamin D by eating oily fish, mushrooms, milk, and eggs.

 4. You’ll naturally wake up